Electrical Symbols For Electrical Schematic Diagrams

 |DC source||Direct Current, always flow in one direction.|

-Open EdrawMax and an extensive collection of electrical diagram templates can be found in the Electrical Engineering category.
-Click the icon of Basic Electrical to open the stencil that includes all symbols for making circuit diagrams.
-Making an electrical diagram becomes easy when you have access to thousands of electrical templates and symbols at your fingertips.
+Step 1: Launch EdrawMax on your computer.
+An extensive collection of electrical diagram templates can be found in the Electrical Engineering category.
+Click the icon of Basic Electrical to open the library that includes all symbols for making electrical diagrams.

 Step 2.1: As you are into the workspace of EdrawMax, drag the symbol that you need directly onto the canvas.
 You can resize the selected symbol by dragging the selection handles.
 A double-sided arrow shows the direction to which you can move the mouse, and you can only move the symbol when a four-direction arrow appears.

-In EdrawMax, you can also change the shape of the symbol via the floating menu.
+Step 2.2: You can also change the shape of the symbol via the floating menu/action button.
 It shows when the symbol is selected or when the pointer is over the symbol.
 For example, the resistor can have 12 kinds of variations.
-Look at the video below to see the various electrical symbols and create your own circuit diagram in minutes!

 Step 3: When your electrical diagram is complete, you can export it to JPG, PNG, SVG, PDF, Microsoft Word, Excel, PowerPoint, Visio, HTML with just a single click.
 So you can share your drawings with people who don't use EdrawMax with no need to looking for ways of converting file formats.